Partner with TSIA

 LAER Efficient is the New Normal for OEM's: TSIA’s Vele Galovski, Harald Kopp, and Kevin Bowers wrap up the sessions.
 Onsite deployments have long been the heart of services in industrial equipment.
 We have often talked about the need to have Field Services participate in activities over the whole customer engagement lifecycle.
 Now, ongoing travel restrictions and social distancing guidelines are accelerating the digital transformation for equipment and hardware manufacturers.
 In response to the pandemic, companies have built virtual organizations and enhanced their remote service capabilities.
 The LAER model is the best framework to engage customers throughout the “new normal” lifecycle.

-Be sure to register today for our upcoming TSIA Interact virtual conference, taking place October 20-22.
+Be sure to register today for our upcoming TSIA Interact virtual conference.
 TSIA members and attendees will be sharing additional data, real-world best practices, and pitfalls to avoid in our Field Services track.

 Post Date: October 1, 2020

 A free forum to navigate business challenges with your peers

 Kevin Bowers is the director of field services research for TSIA.
 Prior to joining TSIA, Kevin held various senior leadership roles at DMG MORI USA, the largest global machine tool company in the industrial OEM marketplace.
 Throughout his 20-year career, he has held executive positions in sales operations, service, spare parts, training.
 Kevin is fluent in Japanese and he also sits on the board of directors for NIMS (National Institute for Metalworking Skills).